 - in : Drum Lessons

 - Comments : Comments Off

-I wrote a Moeller Paradiddle builder for one of my students but you guys might like it too so check it out the content above.
+I wrote a few Moeller Paradiddle exercises for one of my students but you guys might like it too so check out the content above.
 Basically it’s breaking down the Moeller paradiddle into two builder exercises.

 The first builder is just the Moeller paradiddle without the last diddle.
 The objective here is to focus on this alternating down up tap or what some people call the wave.